omdevteam/om/docs_src/docs/parameters.md

 **non_hit_frame_sending_interval (int or None)**
 :  This parameter determines how often the monitor sends *full detector frames*  (as opposed to reduced data) to external programs.
-It applies only to frames that have not been labelled as hits.
+It only applies to frames that have not been labelled as hits.
 If the value of this parameter is *None*, no non-hit frames are ever sent.
 If value is a number, it is the number of non-hit frames that *each processing node* skips before sending the next frame to the collecting node to be broadcast.
-If, for example, the value of this parameter is 100, each worker sends every 100th non-hit frame to the collecting node for broadcasting.
+If, for example, the value of this parameter is 100, each processing node sends every 100th non-hit frame to the collecting node for broadcasting.

      Example: `1000`